 Note The open, short, and load could be measured in any order, and need not follow the order in this example.
-Note You can save or store the error-correction to use for later measurements.
-Refer to the "Printing, Plotting, and Saving Measurement Results" chapter for procedures.

 14. This completes the one-port correction for reflection measurements.
 You can connect and measure your device under test.